tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 ```
 Instead of shuffling all the training data in every epoch (which would require random read),
 the added line above maintains a buffer of datapoints and shuffle them once a while.
-It will not affect the model as long as the buffer is large enough,
+It will not affect the model very much as long as the buffer is large enough,
-but it can also consume much memory if too large.
+but it can be memory-consuming if buffer is too large.

 ### Augmentations & Parallel Runner